SomJagdale/Apache-Spark-/README.md

 Multiple processing working together for common goal (2500 servers)

+Solution A
 All servers are connected each others we call it cluster we call that server nodes and they connected high bandwidth network Each server has its dedicated RAM, HARD DISK, CPU - which process executes some jobs or task

+Challages for above approach
+1. Maintanance (Network failure, Disk failed, CPU motherboard issue, RAM issue, overheating)
+2. Who will distribution, who will assign the task to difference task, who will scheduling, who will balance the load across all servers
+3. Network bandwidth
+4.